-With 19 different types of mathematical operations and functions to choose from, you can build the perfect calculator for whatever you need.
+Our graphical formula editor makes it easier to write complex formulas.
+With a bunch of mathematical operations and functions to choose from, you can build the perfect calculator for whatever you need.
 Using logical operators and conditional formula formatting lets you build a calculator that’s even more powerful!

-If you are building a complex calculator that consists of many input fields and results, split it up into steps to make it even more user-friendly.
+Are you building a complex calculator that consists of many input fields and results?
+Split it up into steps to make it even more user-friendly

 A numeric input field allows site visitor to enter a number.
 It then provides a formula with a numeric value added by the site visitor.